The Hungover Games: Plot

-Zach tells them they are in the Hungover Games because the previous night "midnight berry" scented air-fresheners he plugged in poisoned and drugged them.
-The air-fresheners "may cause transportation to futuristic dystopia."
+Zach tells them they are in the Hungover Games because the previous night he plugged in poisoned "midnight berry" scented air-fresheners that drugged them and were labeled "may cause transportation to futuristic dystopia."
 Enraged, Ed and Bradley leave Zach.

 Later, Ed and Bradley decide to reunite with Zach after the rule change stating that people who share a "bromance" can win as a group.

 The three head back to the Pornucopia after an announcement that something everyone is looking for is located there.
 They rush to the Pornucopia and are attacked by Carrie.
-Zach murders Carrie, then Ted and the two puppets attack them but Zach blows them up using his Hunger Games's book and Katnip returns and saves Ed from Ted.
+Zach murders Carrie, then Teddy, Vomit the Frog and Miss Porky attack them but Zach blows them up using his Hunger Games book, then Katnip returns and saves Ed from Teddy.
 She reveals she was mortally wounded in her fight with Tonto and dies with Ed beside her.

-When they find out that their prize at the Pornucopia is a cell phone, and not Doug, they think they will never find him and start to call Tracey tell him what's up.
-However, Ed realizes where Doug is and stops Bradley from making the call.
-Doug's tube never came up because Zach's bubble tea short-circuited his tube.
+When they find out that their prize at the Pornucopia is a cell phone, and not Doug, they think they will never find him and start to call his fiancée Tracey to tell him what's up.
+However, Ed stops Bradley from making the call when he realizes where Doug is: his tube never came up because Zach's bubble tea short-circuited it.
 After looking into it they see that Doug isn't there, but he emerges from the forest, camouflaged, and attacks them, berating them about how they always forget him and how he is almost never in the movies.
 They tell him they will never forget him again and that he will have more lines in the next film, and he decides to spare them.

 Another rule change states that there can only be one victor and the four turn on each other.
 Zach proposes they all eat poisonous berries, as the creators of the games would never let them all die as they would rather have four victors than none, and would stop them before they can eat the poison.
 His plan fails, as they eat the berries and die with no one stopping them.

-They wake up in their hotel room, realizing it was just a shared dream.
+They wake up in their hotel room, realizing it was all just a shared dream.
 The four go to the wedding where Ed laments about Katnip but runs into an identical looking girl who seems to be attracted to him.